A pool car is a vehicle that is:

 Company pool cars must be mostly kept on business premises overnight — and not at an employee’s home.
 Of course, there may be times when keeping the vehicle at an employee’s home overnight is essential.
 One possible reason for this might be the driver’s need for an early start the next day.
 As long as such instances are rare and driven by necessity HMRC won’t class the vehicle as a “company car.”

 To ensure these guidelines are followed, make sure you write a comprehensive pool car policy for employees – feel free to use our template below:

 Download: Pool Car Policy Template

-- Keep records of who used the vehicle.
-This information can be stored in fleet software systems.
+- Keep records of who used the vehicle: This information can be stored in a fleet software system.

-- Keep records of the vehicle’s routes — proving it’s used only for essential business purposes.
-Some fleet software can do this digitally.
+- Keep records of the vehicle’s routes: Have proof the vehicle is used only for essential business purposes.
+Some fleet software can record and store this information automatically.

-- Keep accurate records of where the car is kept overnight.
-A GPS fleet tracker provides this evidence.
+- Keep accurate records of where the car is kept overnight: A GPS tracker provides this evidence.

 - Ensure the car is insured and taxed for business use.

-- File records of maintenance and servicing available for inspection.
+- Store records of maintenance and servicing: Keep these files available for inspection.